vatesfr/xen-orchestra/docs/through_purchase_department.md

 That's it, you have now completed the purchase.

-**Once you have bound the plan to your end user account, you cannot change it.
+**⚠ Once you have bound the plan to your end user account, you cannot change it.
 Double check the spelling of the e-mail before binding the account.**